Labour Party crisis: NLC seeks interpretation of two court orders

 “Abure remains the chairman, though there are two (court) orders which need interpretation.
 An order from Benin High Court and another order from the FCT High Court.

-“So, if you look at these two, we can only ask for further interpretation on the implications of these two rulings to enables us take further decision whether we want any of the deputies or whatever to cover duties not to take over from him within this period of interim order.
+“So, if you look at these two, we can only ask for further interpretation on the implications of these two rulings to enable us to take a further decision whether we want any of the deputies or whatever to cover duties not to take over from him within this period of the interim order.

 “But as far as there are two orders, it’s like saying the status quo is still remaining.
 He is still there until there is an interpretation of that matter.
 If we don’t seek this further interpretation and somebody pronounces himself as a new leader, the person should be arrested and be prosecuted.
 After all this when we will know whether the person is a member of the party or not.”